We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Chlamydia often produces no symptoms, but it can lead to fertility problems.
 However, effective treatment is available.

 In this article, we will discuss the symptoms, causes, diagnosis, and treatment of chlamydia.

 Most people with chlamydia do not notice any symptoms.
-According to research cited by the CDC, only around 10% of males and 5–30% of females experience symptoms.
+According to research cited by the

 It is also unclear how long it takes for symptoms to appear, but it may be several weeks.

 - a discharge from the cervix